vwilson05/real-estate-management/docs/issues.md

 ## Dashboard Metrics Fix

 ### Issue Description
-**Date**: [Current Date]
+**Date**: April 8, 2024
 **Status**: Resolved
 **Priority**: High
-**Component**: Dashboard, API, Hooks
+**Component**: Dashboard, API

-The dashboard metrics were not reading from the database, showing $0 for total value even after properties were created with values.
+The dashboard metrics were not displaying data from the database correctly.
+Monthly Income, Monthly Expenses, and Monthly NOI were showing as $0 even though there were transactions in the database.

 ### Root Cause
+1. The API routes were not handling case-insensitive comparison for transaction types
+2. The API routes were not handling future dates correctly
-1. The dashboard was using hardcoded values instead of fetching real data from the database
+3. The dashboard was not showing the most recent month's data when the current month had no transactions
-2. No API endpoint existed to calculate and return dashboard metrics
-3. No React hook was available to fetch and manage dashboard metrics data

 ### Resolution
-1. Created a new API endpoint `/api/dashboard/metrics` that calculates:
-   - Total number of properties
+1. Updated the `/api/dashboard/metrics` route to:
+   - Use case-insensitive comparison for transaction types
+   - Fetch the most recent month's data when the current month has no transactions
-   - Total portfolio value (sum of all property market values)
+   - Properly calculate total portfolio value and monthly income

-   - Monthly income (sum of income transactions for the current month)
-   - Number of active repairs (repairs with status "PENDING" or "IN_PROGRESS")
-2. Implemented a new React hook `useDashboardMetrics` to fetch and manage dashboard metrics data
-3. Updated the dashboard page to:
+2. Updated the `/api/dashboard/monthly-income` route to:
-   - Use the new metrics hook
+   - Use case-insensitive comparison for transaction types
-   - Display real-time data from the database
-   - Show loading states with skeleton UI
-   - Handle and display errors appropriately
-   - Format numbers with proper currency formatting
+   - Fetch the most recent month's data when the current month has no transactions
+   - Properly calculate monthly income, expenses, and NOI

+3. Added a debug API endpoint `/api/debug/transactions` to help diagnose transaction data issues

 ### Prevention
 To prevent similar issues in the future:
-1. Always implement real data fetching for metrics and summaries
+1. Always use case-insensitive comparison for string fields that might have different casing
+2. Handle edge cases like future dates or missing data gracefully
+3. Add proper logging to help diagnose issues
-2. Create dedicated API endpoints for data aggregation
+4. Create debug endpoints for troubleshooting
-3. Use React Query for data fetching and caching
-4. Implement proper loading states and error handling
-5. Format numbers appropriately for display

-### Related Architectural Decision
-This fix aligns with our decision to use React Query for data fetching and caching, as documented in the architecture.md file.

 ## Transaction Creation Error